Amboseli National Park in Southern Kenya is home to more than 1,700 African elephants.

 Over the last 30 years, Cynthia and her research assistants have identified and named every elephant in the park, following and recording each individual's social behavior, reproductive history, feeding habits, and communication with the herd.
 Because AERP is the longest-running elephant study in history, the base of information collected in their fieldwork represents a truly unique resource, valued by researchers and institutions around the world.
+In the absence of poaching and culling, the Amboseli elephant population has been increasing slowly since the late 1970s.

 In the Field N. America